Lombiq/Orchard-Data-Tables/Readme.md

 If your data source is a Query, you can use the built-in `QueryDataTableDataProvider`.
 Otherwise implement your own provider - to make it simpler use the `JsonResultDataTableDataProvider` as the base class.
 Register the provider using the `services.AddDataTableDataProvider<TProvider>()` extension method and use the `Lombiq_DataTable` shape to display it.

+## Compatibility

+Our scripts are transpiled via [Babel](https://babel.dev/) so they will run on older browsers too.
+However we use the Promise API so if you need Internet Explorer compatibility, please include a [polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#see_also).